United Church in Jamaica and the Cayman Islands (UCJCI)

 - Repair and renovate churches that are deteriorating

-One of the six priority initiatives of the United Church in Jamaica and the Cayman Islands is to promote good family and community values among Jamaican youth.
+One of the six priority initiatives of the UCJCI is to promote good family and community values among Jamaican youth.
 Implementation of this initiative is lived out through the annual summer camps hosted by the church.
-The United Church in Jamaica and the Cayman Islands hosts a series of summer camps annually, providing the church with an excellent opportunity to listen to and influence the youth that reside within their communities.
+The UCJCI hosts a series of summer camps annually, providing the church with an excellent opportunity to listen to and influence the youth within their communities.

-The United Church in Jamaica and the Cayman Islands’ camps provide opportunities for young people to reflect on the true meaning and purpose of life and to determine whether or not their daily choices are aligned to their hopes and aspirations.
-Through Bible studies, keynote addresses, workshops, and informal rap sessions, youth explore the core values and principles of Christianity.
+The UCJCI camps provide opportunities for young people to reflect on the true meaning and purpose of life and determine whether their daily choices align with their hopes and aspirations.
+Through Bible studies, keynote addresses, workshops, and informal rap sessions, youth explore Christianity’s core values and principles.
 The church encourages the youth to apply these principles in daily living at the camp and beyond the camp and to become positive change agents in their local congregations and communities — being the change they want to see.

 Other priority initiatives live out the intention of the UCJCI to promote shared experiences with Christians in other countries.
 Implementation of cultural exchange experiences is imperative for the UCJCI.
-The church would like to encourage exchanges among youth, educators, church leaders, and others with their counterparts in other parts of the world.
-Ultimately, the UCJCI realizes that though they have needs that need to be fulfilled within their own church and can learn from others, they also are implementing strategies that are producing desired results and can contribute to other situations as well.
+The church would like to encourage exchanges among youth, educators, church leaders, and others in other parts of the world.
+Ultimately, the UCJCI realizes that though they have needs that need to be fulfilled within their own church and can learn from others, they also are implementing strategies that produce desired results and contribute to other situations.